thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 Refer to the [Before the HOL - Line-of-business application migration](./Before%20the%20HOL%20-%20Line-of-business%20application%20migration.md) setup guide manual before continuing to the lab exercises.

-**IMPORTANT**: Allow at least 60 minutes to deploy the on-premises environment before you start the lab.
+**Important**: Allow at least 60 minutes to deploy the on-premises environment before you start the lab.

 ## Exercise 1: Discover and assess the on-premises environment